QuazChick/bedrock-wiki/docs/animation-controllers/animation-controllers-intro.md

 }
 ```

 :::warning Warning!
 Not every particle works there.
 If you have problems, consider trying another particle.
-For example, use one from blaze ac.
+For example, use one from the blaze animation controller.
 :::

 ## BP Animation Controllers

-Behavior Pack animation controllers use the same general format as RP Animation Controllers, except instead of triggering animations, they allow you to trigger commands.
+Behavior Pack animation controllers use the same general format as RP Animation Controllers, except instead of triggering animations, they allow you to trigger commands, events, or execute Molang code.
 In general, they introduce two new fields:

 -   `on_entry`: Commands to play when the state is entered
 -   `on_exit`: Commands to play when the state is exited